 top of page

-I am a mother, doctor in Clinical Psychology (University of Rome La Sapienza), PhD Candidate (Bond University, Australia), mindfulness teacher/facilitator, developmental infant massage teacher, author and artist.
-I hold a Master's Degree (Tavistock Clinic, University of East London).
-I am an international speaker, pioneer, paradigm shifter, and advocate in the field of early parenting from before conception to infancy, prenatal and perinatal mental health, mindfulness, mother-infant relationship prior and post-birth.
-I have a special interest in the impact of the pre/perinatal period on human development and health, consciousness, integration of primal wisdom and science, psychosomatics, and mind-body approaches to health, prevention and healing.
-One of my main goals is connecting the academic world with the lay community and implementing services that promote evolution of human virtues and consciousness, wellbeing, peace and life sustainability on our planet.
+One of my goals is to bridge the academic world and lay community by teaching and publishing for both worlds and implementing services that promote evolution of human virtues and consciousness, wellbeing, peace and life sustainability on our planet.
 As an infant massage teacher, I believe that mindful massage, like all ancient nurturing practices, can co-regulate mother-infant psychobiological rhythms and thus be a vital part of the bonding process and a reassuring extension of the womb environment.
 I am a yoga practitioner and lover of exercise and contemplation in Nature, and this reflects my belief in the importance of the mind and body unity and balance as foundation of health and wellbeing.

 I highly value the role of the body and emotions in communication and health/dysfunction, especially in early dynamics between infant and parent.
 I am interested in how counsellors and clinicians use the language of the body, in particular sensorimotor and somatic narratives, in their relationship with their clients.
 I acknowledge the importance of being mindful of their own body and the client's in therapy, in particular of a pregnant's body, in which a sentient human being is developing.
 I have extensively written on this topic in my books Working with Parents and Infants: A Mind-Body Integration Approach (Routledge, 2007), Cultivating Mindfulness to Raise Children Who Thrive: Why human Connection from Before Birth Matters (Routledge, 2021), and articles When the Breast Says No: The Missing Links (2018) and Connection and Empathy: Enhancing Pre and Perinatal Healthcare Professionals' Interpersonal Skills (2016).
 You can see the links on my publications page.

-My PhD explores associations among maternal mindfulness and mental health during pregnancy, and mother-baby relationship before and after birth, in particular emotional availability.
+My PhD explores associations among maternal mindfulness, interoception, mental health (stress, anxiety, and depression), and mother-baby relationship before and after birth, in particular emotional availability.
 I have developed the Prenatal & Perinatal Mindfulness Relationship-Based (PMRB) program focused on mother-baby sensorimotor interactions and somatic narratives and reflective function.
-The program/model aims to promote human connection from before birth, revalue the spiritual intersubjective dimension of pregnancy, maternal ancient inner resources, and mitigate the risk of postnatal depression, anxiety, and stress.
+The program/model aims to promote human connection from before birth, revalue the spiritual relational dimension of pregnancy, maternal ancient inner resources, and mitigate the risk of postnatal depression, anxiety, and stress and bonding difficulties.

-I have been involved in the World Association of Infant Mental Health (WAIMH), Marce’ Society for Perinatal Mental Health and its Australiasian chapter, Association for Prenatal Psychology and Health (APPPAH), International Society for Prenatal and Perinatal Psychology and Medicine (ISPPM) and Mother & Child Foundation in UK for several years.
+I have been involved in the World Association of Infant Mental Health (WAIMH), Marcè Society for Perinatal Mental Health and its Australiasian chapter, Association for Prenatal Psychology and Health (APPPAH), International Society for Prenatal and Perinatal Psychology and Medicine (ISPPM) and Mother & Child Foundation in the UK for several years.
 I have regularly presented at their international congresses and published on their journals.
 I am an active partner of the Prenatal Sciences Partnership and co-organised our 1st Online Prenatal Sciences World Congress: Prenatal Sciences, the Human-Earth Connection and Life Sustainability (6-9 October 2022).
+I also co-organised the Mother of Medicine: The Science and Wisdom of the Prenatal Origins of Health (7-8 November 2025).

 I completed my Master in Psychoanalytical Observational Studies at the Tavistock Clinic (East London University) while carrying on with my research and work at the Birth Unit and writing my first book Mothers, Babies and their Body Language (2004).
 In 2007 I was publishing my second book Working with Parents and Infants: A Mind-Body Integration Approach (2007) drawing upon my Master Dissertation, presenting a new psychosomatic approach to health and the healing relationship based on the integration of Eastern meditative disciplines and Western psychological practice.

 In 2004 I met in London my husband David Southwood, a professional wildlife photographer, safari guide and conservationist.
 David was born and grew up in Africa.
-I had two girls with him, now 13 and 15-year old.
-Motherhood has been the heart-centre of my life, the most life-transformative and humbling of all my learning experiences, still now the most inspiring for my life and work.
+I had two girls with him, now beautiful young women.
+Motherhood has been the heart-centre of my life, the most life-transformative and humbling of all my learning experiences, still now the most inspiring for my life and work with all its challenges.
 Actually, my new book Cultivating Mindfulness to Raise Children Who Thrive is not the book I planned to write.
-My original manuscript was a memoir of my first pregnancy, inner wisdom and relationship with my unborn baby with some links with scientific studies, which will be one of my next books.
+My original manuscript was a memoir of my first pregnancy, inner wisdom and relationship with my unborn baby with links with scientific studies, which will be one of my next books.
 I was gifted with a first-hand experience of the baby in the womb as a conscious sentient being, capable to engage with sensorimotor interactions and my emotions, respond to my favourite piano music and my emotional responses to it, the spirituality heightened by pregnancy and the empowerment.

 By meeting David I also had the privilege to access African indigenous cultures.
-Five years ago we all, including our daughters, spent some time with the Himba of Northern Namibia.
-That was another revealing lightening experience.
-I could see how their practices (e.g. calling for the soul of the child), especially in regard to preconception, pregnancy, birth and post-birth, were transmitted through generations, shaping emotionally and socially healthy children and adults and a peaceful community, which is highly relevant to epigenetics.
+In 2015 we all, including our daughters, spent some time with the Himba of Northern Namibia.
+That was another revealing enlightening experience.
+I could see how their practices (e.g. calling for the soul of the child before conception), especially in regard to preconception, pregnancy, birth and post-birth, were transmitted through generations, shaping emotionally and socially healthy children and adults and a peaceful community, which is highly relevant to epigenetics.
 This experience consolidated my knowledge that mothering among indigenous cultures supported by the entire community produced much healthier human beings/souls than mothering in the modern West.
 I gained insights into how to integrate the indigenous way of knowing and being with our modern life and science.

 Back in London, I was invited with other professionals in the field to attend at the House of commons ‘The 1001 Critical Days – from Conception to Year Two – a Cross-Party Manifesto’ and its All Party Parliamentary Group both founded by Member of Parliament Andrea Leadsom.
 This manifesto highlights the importance of the period from conception to age two in shaping brain development and health and supporting this period to enhance the outcomes for children and next generations and prevent many societal and economic problems.